liliakai/whispersystems.org/_posts/2013-02-18-client-side-audio-quality.md

 more often than received latencies, and it operated over much longer timescales than we'd expected.

 In the data, we saw a device's data uplink would stop transmitting for a short period of time, sometimes only a dozen milliseconds, sometimes a second or more.
-When the device began transmitting packets again, the backlog of unset packets would transmit in a rapid burst rather than being dropped entirely.
+When the device began transmitting packets again, the backlog of unsent packets would transmit in a rapid burst rather than being dropped entirely.
 We're not certain what the root cause of this phenomenon is, but temporary interference with the low-power uplink signal (rather than the high-power downlink signal) and power-saving behavior in the radio hardware have been suggested as possible explanations.